bassimeledath/test-llm-structured-output/README.md

 ![Weave Dashboard](weave.png)

+If you haven't had your fair share of headaches trying to get your LLM output to follow the structure you desire (say, JSON), then you haven't been in the game long enough!

-This repository is dedicated to evaluating 4 options for structured Large Language Model (LLM) output using Weave.
+This repository is dedicated to evaluating/comparing 4 options for structured Large Language Model (LLM) output using Weave.
 All options use GPT 4o as the base model:

 1. Zero-shot (with JSON mode)
 2. Few-shot (with JSON mode)